Sundsvallskommun/OpenEMap-WebUserInterface/README.md

 ## Building a release verison

-Done by running `grunt dist` in a working development clone.
+Done by running `grunt distall` in a working development clone.
 Requires Sencha Cmd installed and available on the path.

 ## Versioning